Jang Bahadur Singh

 Jang Bahadur Singh (born 10 December 1920) is an Indian Bhojpuri folk singer and wrestler, who was popular during the 1940s to 1970s in the Bihar, Jharkhand & Bengal Region.
 He follows Mahatma Gandhi and his principles.
 He was born in Kausad village in the Siwan district of Bihar on 10 December 1920.
 He sings in the Vyas style, a Bhojpuri folk singing genre.
-He was a wrestler in Bihar and Bengal Region and received the title of Sher-e-Bihar when he defeated a heavy weight wrestler from Bengal side.
+He was a wrestler in the Bihar and Bengal Region and received the title of Sher-e-Bihar when he defeated a heavy weight wrestler from Bengal side.
 He used to inspire the youth to fight for freedom by singing patriotic songs, for which the British imprisoned him.
 Nowadays, he resides in his paternal village.

 Early life

 Jang Bahadur Singh was born in Kausar Village of Siwan district of Bihar on 10 December 1920.
 His father Vishun Singh was a farmer and her mother Dharohara Devi was a home-maker.
 His father had nine sons from three marriages.
 His father left his mother alone with three sons.
 She brought up all three children on her own.
 He is second in all three.
 His one younger brother named Ramdev Singh was a famous labour leader.
 At the age of 22-23, Jang Bahadur had come to his younger brother, Ramdev Singh, in Coalfield, Shivpur Koilary of Jharia, Dhanbad.
 There, He participated in Wrestling match.
 He was representing Bihar in that wrestling battle.
 A wrestler of about three quintals fighting from the Bengal side was very famous in those times.
 He had been never defeated in any wrestling match.
 But, Jang Bahadur defeated him in that Dhanbad match and got a title Sher-e-Biharin that match.
 After that he started wrestling in all over Bengal and Bihar Region.